Fipsii/DaphniaDetector/Docker/Readme.md

 We also strongly recommend a labelling program for a manual control step.

 ## Base concept
 The program pipeline is designed to take two inputs.
-A folder containing the images to be analyzed (image folder) and the settings (settings_segment.yaml), which can be downloaded in this github.
+A folder containing the images to be analyzed (image folder) and the settings (settings_segment.yaml), which can be downloaded in this github at Docker/folders.

 All other files will be pulled by docker.
 Based on these input an output folder will be created (see bottom).